rupadarshiray/rupadarshiray.github.io/content/notes/why-write-in-obsidian.md

 - ### Drawing and diagrams
 	- Excalidraw plugin is a *active-in-development* plugin and even without a drawing device, it can be used to draw figures, flowcharts and also can be used to hand-write notes!

 [^1]: [Zettelkasten + LaTeX + VS Code = Productivity++ ? | by Xavier Pinho | Level Up Coding (gitconnected.com)](https://levelup.gitconnected.com/zettelkasten-latex-vs-code-productivity-a7deb650608e)

+## advantages over other tools
+- **OneNote**
+	- Embedding notes, LaTeX, and way more functionality from plugins.
+	- Plaintext.
+	- Files like PDF doesn’t loose being “files”.
+	- PDFs can be edited externally, linked/embedded to exact page number.
+- **Notion**
+	- Fast.
+Offline.
+	-
+- **Most other tools**
+	- Free!
+-

+## other advantages
+- Various tools can be used alongside it.
+	- Any text editor like VScode, Atom etc.